Affiliate links on Android Authority may earn us a commission. Learn more.

 Did you know running full Windows apps on a Chromebook is possible?
 Code Weavers makes a service called CrossOver, which allows you to run Windows programs on macOS, Linux, and Chrome OS machines.

-The software costs a good penny, but it can run many Windows apps on your Chromebook computer, including Microsoft Office ones.
+The software costs a good penny, but it can run many Windows apps on your Chromebook computer, including some versions of Microsoft Office apps.
 The purchase also includes support, which could be great if you need help setting things up.
+If you’re unsure about paying up for Crossover, the company offers a 14-day trial.
+You should try it out!

 FAQs